haddasbronfman/cloudland-otel-workshop/README.md

     diag.setLogger(new DiagConsoleLogger(), DiagLogLevel.DEBUG);
     ```

-   **Create a tracer provider:** the `NodeTracerProvider` object is responsible for creating and managing the instance of the tracer - the component that manages the traces.
+   **Create a tracer provider:** The `NodeTracerProvider` object is responsible for creating and managing the instance of the tracer - the component that manages the traces.
-   please note to enter you app name in the rigth place:
+   Please note to enter your app name in the right place:

     ```javascript
     const provider = new NodeTracerProvider({